ashleychontos/pySYD/docs/library/input.rst

 .. note::

-   The initial ``pySYD`` release required *both* time series and power spectrum data but has since changed.
-The time-domain utilities and recent implementations are brand new but we are furiously working away on this so stay tuned for new tools!
+   The initial ``pySYD`` release required *both* the light curve and power spectrum. *However,* this has since changed!
+For example, time-domain utilities in more recent implementations have become available -- which is exciting but we are also still furiously working away on this. ***STAY TUNED FOR NEW TOOLS!***

 ******
 Inputs